Jones: No-conflict candidate

-Martinsville City Council candidate LC Jones said he submitted his resignation to the Martinsville Police Department this morning, leaving no question about the issue of potential conflict of interest should he be elected.
+Martinsville City Council candidate LC Jones said he submitted his resignation to the Martinsville Police Department Thursday morning, leaving no question about the issue of potential conflict of interest should he be elected.

 Last week the Bulletin reported that Jones would have to quit his job as a Martinsville schools resource officer if he was elected, due to an addition City Attorney Eric Monday said City Manager Leon Towarnicki included in the employee handbook, effective June 1.